 A subset of individuals with metastatic breast cancer experience a "flare" of their breast cancer within two days to three weeks after starting tamoxifen.
 This may cause an increase in bone pain, a high blood calcium level, and in individuals with breast cancer involving the skin, an increase in the size and/or number of these skin nodules, or skin redness.
 Tumor flares usually subside within four to six weeks.
 In the meantime, the symptoms can be treated with measures that reduce pain and lower blood levels of calcium.
 In severe cases, your doctor may tell you to temporarily stop taking tamoxifen until the flare subsides.
 Many doctors consider a flare reaction to be a sign that endocrine therapy is working.
 Side effects of tamoxifen include hot flashes, an increased risk of blood clots, uterine bleeding, and endometrial cancer.

 Aromatase inhibitors — Aromatase inhibitors (AIs) are drugs that reduce estrogen levels in the body by blocking the protein that helps make estrogen outside of the ovary (aromatase).
 Drugs in this class include anastrozole, letrozole, and exemestane.
-They are indicated for use in postmenopausal women and can be used in men with metastatic breast cancer.
-However, AIs should not be given to women with intact ovarian function.
-Side effects of aromatase inhibitors include bone loss and bone fractures and pain in the muscles and joints.
+They are indicated for use only in postmenopausal women.
+Side effects of AIs include hot flashes, bone loss and bone fractures, and pain in the muscles and joints.

 Side effects of fulvestrant include hot flashes, increases in your liver enzymes, injection site pain, and joint pain.